-The Complainant asserts trade mark rights in SODEXO.
-It holds national and international registrations for the Trade Mark and submits that the disputed domain name is confusingly similar to the Trade Mark.
+The Complainant asserts trade mark rights in TUBI.
+It holds national registrations for the Trade Mark and submits that the disputed domain name is identical to the Trade Mark.

-The Complainant alleges that the Respondent has no rights or legitimate interests in the disputed domain name because it has no trade mark rights of its own; is not commonly known by the disputed domain name; and the disputed domain name has been used for a nefarious purpose.
+The Complainant alleges that the Respondent has no rights or legitimate interests in the disputed domain name because it has no trade mark rights of its own; is not known by the disputed domain name; and the disputed domain name has been used to offer services competitive with those provided by the Complainant under the Trade Mark.

-The Complainant alleges that the Respondent registered the disputed domain name in bad faith.
+The Complainant alleges that the Respondent registered the disputed domain name in bad faith having targeted the Complainant's business.